tegimeki/candor/README.md

 - [x] Decode CAN data using DBC files (works, needs refining)
 - [ ] Analyze PCAP files with CAN traces
 - [ ] Traffic generator, pattern- and DBC-based

-## TODOs
-* Clean up the stats, they are super basic right now
-* Split the library and TUI into separate workspace projects
-* Show live diffs in data

 ## License